 Dealing with charge-offs can be tricky, and you might want some help.

 Reputed credit repair companies can help you figure out the best steps to take, negotiate with lenders, and file disputes with the credit bureaus.
-They can also help with debt settlement, which involves agreeing to pay a portion of the debt.
+During ongoing credit repair programs, they can also help with debt settlement, which involves agreeing to pay a portion of the debt.
 Yes, you can settle for less than the full amount owed.

 They can help you with pay-for-delete agreements and debt settlement.